lucasleys/API_Project/README.md

 Link: https://api-lucasleys.cloud.okteto.net
 In case that the api backend does not work anymore could be related to the api entering sleep mode.
 So if this happened, give me a heads up!
 ## Frontend
 It is easier to communicate through a frontend with an api.
-So i made one and it's available at: https://lucasleys.github.io/API_Project
+So i made one using ALpineJS and it's available at: https://lucasleys.github.io/API_Project
 In case of the frontend being down, you can find a screen below:
 ![image](https://github.com/lucasleys/API_Project/blob/main/images/frontend.png)
+- Repository when the frontend can be found: https://github.com/lucasleys/API_Project

 ## Postman screenshots
 - Screen of the result when the api is used for giving the nearest branch location through postman.
 ![image](https://github.com/lucasleys/API_Project/blob/main/images/filiaal_suc.png)